CodeYourFuture/DocsV2/tools/slack/for-volunteers.md

 ### Fundamentals

-* Use threaded communication \(replies to a topic should always be in a thread\)
+- Use threaded communication \(replies to a topic should always be in a thread\)
-* Edit your entries instead of adding extra information that you forgot in a message
+- Edit your entries instead of adding extra information that you forgot in a message
-* Learn to tag people and groups \(every class is in a user group\)
+- Learn to tag people and groups \(every class is in a user group\)
-* Tag people only when you need their attention
+- Tag people only when you need their attention
-* Use plain text names instead of tags if you don’t require a response from people
+- Use plain text names instead of tags if you don’t require a response from people
-* Start a new thread if you are talking about a completely different topic
+- Start a new thread if you are talking about a completely different topic
-* Know what channels to use to make posts and ask for questions
+- Know what channels to use to make posts and ask for questions

-### Student communication
+### Trainee communication

-* Learn to use thumbs up to confirm announcement has been read
+- Learn to use thumbs up to confirm announcement has been read
-* Communicate in advance if you want to work with another classmate and specify time and topic \(you can tag the class\)
+- Communicate in advance if you want to work with another classmate and specify time and topic \(you can tag the class\)
-* Ensure you reply in threads to communication and tag relevant people to get their attention to arrange on working together
+- Ensure you reply in threads to communication and tag relevant people to get their attention to arrange on working together
-* Use the student channel for organisation and non-class related discussion
+- Use the trainee channel for organisation and non-class related discussion
-* Start calls in the channel so that other students can join you.
+- Start calls in the channel so that other students can join you.

   Ensure that it is titled with clear description of what are you working on

-* Delete any failed group calls to keep the channel clear
+- Delete any failed group calls to keep the channel clear
-* Inform the class as soon as possible if you are not planning to come or able to come to class
+- Inform the class as soon as possible if you are not planning to come or able to come to class

 ### Volunteer communication

-* Make sure to tag students and graduates for events and create user groups for core volunteers
+- Make sure to tag students and graduates for events and create user groups for core volunteers
-* Share social meetings and pictures in public channels
+- Share social meetings and pictures in public channels
-* Summarise meetings in minutes using assigned shared document
+- Summarise meetings in minutes using assigned shared document

 ## Effective Organisation on Slack